 As Chief Information Officer, Mark Stone is responsible for Information Technology strategy development and implementation throughout the A&M System.
 The CIO collaborates with leaders across the A&M System to ensure technology solutions support A&M System goals, objectives, policies, procedures and initiatives as specified by the Chancellor.

-The Texas A&M University System is one of the largest systems of higher education in the nation, with a statewide network of 11 universities and seven state agencies.
+The Texas A&M University System is one of the largest systems of higher education in the nation, with a statewide network of 11 universities and eight state agencies.
 Each member has its own mission, history and goals, and manages its own budget.
 With little exception, most IT services are not centralized.

 The vision of Texas A&M System IT is built on these core principles: